-must be reduced by the new electric technology or application.

-- Fuel savings cannot include fossil fuel system efficiency savings; in savings calculations, the fossil fuel baseline efficiency (including distribution) must equal the existing or upgraded (boiler) system efficiency. - Projects must displace at least 50% of the existing on-site fossil fuel consumption, or they must contribute at least 4,000 MMBtu of savings annually. - The new electric technology or application must not increase the overall annual site energy consumption and must meet or exceed applicable minimum efficiency specifications to meet applicable codes and standards.
+- Fossil fuel (heating oil, natural gas, steam generated by fossil fuel, etc.) energy consumption must be reduced by the new electric technology or application. - Fuel savings cannot include fossil fuel system efficiency savings; in savings calculations, the fossil fuel baseline efficiency (including distribution) must equal the existing or upgraded (boiler) system efficiency. - Project displaces at least 50% of the existing on-site fossil fuel consumption, or contributes at least 4,000 MMBtu of savings annually. - The new electric technology or application must not increase the overall annual site energy consumption and must exceed applicable minimum efficiency specifications to meet applicable codes and standards.